 - You can search or replace code right after you invoke the Search with Pattern command and create a new pattern.
 In this case, you just need to click Find/ Replace button in the bottom right corner of the Search with Pattern dialog.

 - You can use one of the patterns from your pattern catalog.
-To do so, click Search Now on the toolbar of the Custom Patterns page.
+To do so, click Search Now on the toolbar of the page of ReSharper options.

-- Code blocks that match a pattern can be highlighted right in the editor.
+- Code blocks that match a pattern can be highlighted in the editor.
 If a replace logic is specified for the pattern, you will be able to replace the code block with a quick-fix.
 All you need to do is to specify some severity level other than 'Do not show' for the pattern.
-Use the corresponding selectors to the right of each pattern on the Custom Patterns page.
+Use the corresponding selectors to the right of each pattern on the page of ReSharper options.
 For more information, see Creating Custom Code Inspections and Quick-Fixes.

 If the displayed candidates are what you want to replace, click Replace on the bottom of the dialog.

 Your search and replace patterns can be saved in a shared settings layer and become available to all your team.

 To share an existing pattern that is not shared yet, open it for editing and click Save Copy in the Edit Highlighting Pattern dialog.
 Then click Save To and then select a shared settings layer.